noahryder-web/noahryder-web/README.md

 ## Hi there 👋

-🔭 I’m currently working on getting better at **AI, data analysis, and cybersecurity**
+🔭 I’m currently working on getting better at **AI, coding, and data analysis**

 🌱 I’m currently learning **Python/C, machine learning, and Jupyter Notebook/pandas/TextBlob**

-👯 I’m looking to collaborate on **AI and cybersecurity projects**
+👯 I’m looking to collaborate on **AI and Python projects**

 🤔 I’m looking for help with **coding**